-This chapter describes the toplevel system for OCaml, that permits interactive use of the OCaml system through a read-eval-print loop (REPL).
+This chapter describes ocaml, the toplevel system for OCaml, that permits interactive use of the OCaml system through a read-eval-print loop (REPL).
 In this mode, the system repeatedly reads OCaml phrases from the input, then typechecks, compile and evaluate them, then prints the inferred type and result value, if any.
-The system prints a # (sharp) prompt before reading each phrase.
+End-of-file on standard input terminates ocaml.

 Input to the toplevel can span several lines.
-It is terminated by ;; (a double-semicolon).
+It begins after the # (sharp) prompt printed by the system and is terminated by ;; (a double-semicolon) followed by optional white space and comments and an end of line.
 The toplevel input consists in one or several toplevel phrases, with the following syntax:

-A phrase can consist of a definition, like those found in implementations of compilation units or in struct...end module expressions.
-The definition can bind value names, type names, an exception, a module name, or a module type name.
+A phrase can consist of a sequence of definitions, like those found in implementations of compilation units or in struct...end module expressions.
+The definitions can bind value names, type names, exceptions, module names, or module type names.
 The toplevel system performs the bindings, then prints the types and values (if any) for the names thus defined.